yoyurec/logseq-awesome-styler/README.md

 ```
 ### 📌 Sticky levels-1:
 Feature is enabled by default!

+To disable:
-To disable - put this CSS to your `custom.css`
+* paste this CSS to your `custom.css` file
+    * edit in external app!
+Logseq heavy cached
+    * to additionaly update - Refresh (not Re-index) your graph

 ```css
     :root {